Top tips & essential oils for better sleep

 - Nutritional deficiencies (especially B vitamins and magnesium)

-- Too much adrenal and cortisol in the blood stream
+- Too much adrenaline and cortisol in the blood stream

 - Not enough exercise during the day